sjlouji/game-centre/README.md

     ```sh
     npm run dev
     ```
-    This will start the Vite development server.
-Open the URL it provides in your browser!
+    This will start the Next.js development server.
+Open http://localhost:3000 in your browser!

 <hr />